Ben-J-Orr/CoverLetter-Generator/README.md

 # Cover Letter Generator Using ChatGPT

-A simple cover letter generator that utilises the ChatGPT API to obtain bespoke cover letters for multiple job adverts.
+A basic cover letter generator that uses the ChatGPT API to generate bespoke cover letters for numerous job advertisements while also referencing a candidate's resume.

 ## Image